mmazzei/mmazzei.github.io/projects/cronito/index.md

 ![](timeline.gif){:.help}

-The button at the top-left of the screen generates a PDF file that allows you to share the timeline or to print it.
+The button at the top-right of the screen generates a PDF file that allows you to share the timeline or to print it.

 PRO tip: if you are seeing a yearly timeline, the PDF will have a yearly timeline.
 If you zoom in the Cronito timeline until get a monthly detail, the PDF will have a monthly timeline.
 That's because I didn't want to add more buttons in the UI, sorry.